emmanuelndira/object_detection_video/README.md

 # Object Detection on Video (YOLOv8 + OpenCV)

-This project explores object detection on real-world street footage using a pretrained YOLOv8 model.
+This project explores object detection on real world street footage using a pretrained YOLOv8 model.
 The goal was to understand how confidence thresholds affect detection quality, false positives, and missed detections in a video setting (rather than build a production system).

 ## Demo Context
 - **Footage:** Pedestrian crossing in the Philippines (people + cars + buses + street signage)
 - **Model:** YOLOv8 (pretrained COCO weights)
-- **Focus:** Comparing confidence thresholds and observing real-world failure modes
+- **Focus:** Comparing confidence thresholds and observing real world failure modes

 ---